onlinehub0808/-smart-contract-best-practices/docs/recommendations.md

 }
 ```

+## Don't assume contracts are created with zero balance

+An attacker can send wei to the address of a contract before it is created.
+Contracts should not assume that its initial state contains a zero balance.
+See [issue 61](https://github.com/ConsenSys/smart-contract-best-practices/issues/61) for more details.

+## Remember that on-chain data is public

+Many applications require submitted data to be private up until some point in time in order to work.
+Games (eg. on-chain rock-paper-scissors) and auction mechanisms (eg. sealed-bid second-price auctions) are two major categories of examples.
+If you are building an application where privacy is an issue, take care to avoid requiring users to publish information too early.

+Examples:

+* In rock paper scissors, require both players to submit a hash of their intended move first, then require both players to submit their move; if the submitted move does not match the hash throw it out.
+* In an auction, require players to submit a hash of their bid value in an initial phase (along with a deposit greater than their bid value), and then submit their action bid value in the second phase.
+* When developing an application that depends on a random number generator, the order should always be (1) players submit moves, (2) random number generated, (3) players paid out.
+The method by which random numbers are generated is itself an area of active research; current best-in-class solutions include Bitcoin block headers (verified through http://btcrelay.org), hash-commit-reveal schemes (ie. one party generates a number, publishes its hash to "commit" to the value, and then reveals the value later) and [RANDAO](http://github.com/randao/randao).
+* If you are implementing a frequent batch auction, a hash-commit scheme is also desirable.

+## In 2-party or N-party contracts, beware of the possibility that some participants may "drop offline" and not return

+Do not make refund or claim processes dependent on a specific party performing a particular action with no other way of getting the funds out.
+For example, in a rock-paper-scissors game, one common mistake is to not make a payout until both players submit their moves; however, a malicious player can "grief" the other by simply never submitting their move - in fact, if a player sees the other player's revealed move and determines that they lost, they have no reason to submit their own move at all.
+This issue may also arise in the context of state channel settlement.
+When such situations are an issue, (1) provide a way of circumventing non-participating participants, perhaps through a time limit, and (2) consider adding an additional economic incentive for participants to submit information in all of the situations in which they are supposed to do so.

+## Solidity specific recommendations

+### <!-- -->

+The following recommendations are specific to Solidity, but may also be instructive for developing smart contracts in other languages.

 ## Enforce invariants with `assert()`

 An assert guard triggers when an assertion fails - such as an invariant property changing.
 For example, the token to ether issuance ratio, in a token issuance contract, may be fixed.
 You can verify that this is the case at all times with an `assert()`.
 Assert guards should often be combined with other techniques, such as pausing the contract and allowing upgrades.
 (Otherwise, you may end up stuck, with an assertion that is always failing.)